Linuxfabrik/kickstart/README.md

 * `lsb-release`, `media-info`: Base distribution and installation media metadata.
 * `partman`: Partition manager log, persisted from the install.
 * `status`: `apt`/`dpkg` status of every package installed during the install phase.
-* `syslog`: Main installer narrative for the whole install.
+* `syslog`: Main installer narrative for the whole install. `grep 'Linuxfabrik Kickstart version' /var/log/installer/syslog` surfaces the `YYYYMMDDNN` build stamp logged by the preseed `early_command`.

+**On the installed system, outside `/var/log/installer/`:**

+* `/root/lf-install-version`: Distro-independent fleet marker file containing just the `YYYYMMDDNN` build stamp of the `lf-debian.cfg` variant that was applied during installation.
+Same value for equivalent files on RHEL and Ubuntu hosts, making `cat /root/lf-install-version` a uniform cross-distro identification across the fleet.

 ### References